PacificBiosciences/paraphase/README.md

 - CYP11B1/CYP11B2 (Glucocorticoid-remediable aldosteronism)
 - CFH/CFHR1/CFHR2/CFHR3/CFHR4 (large deletions/duplications, atypical hemolytic uremic syndrome and age-related macular degeneration)

-Please check out our latest [preprint](https://www.biorxiv.org/content/10.1101/2024.04.19.590294) and our earlier [paper](https://www.cell.com/ajhg/fulltext/S0002-9297(23)00001-0) on its application to the gene SMN1 for more details about Paraphase.
+For more details about Paraphase, please check out our latest [paper](https://www.nature.com/articles/s41467-025-57505-2) and our earlier [paper](https://www.cell.com/ajhg/fulltext/S0002-9297(23)00001-0) on its application to the gene SMN1.
+Chen X, Baker D, Dolzhenko E, et al. Genome-wide profiling of highly similar paralogous genes using HiFi sequencing.
+Nature Communications.
+2025. doi:10.1038/s41467-025-57505-2
 Chen X, Harting J, Farrow E, et al. Comprehensive SMN1 and SMN2 profiling for spinal muscular atrophy analysis using long-read PacBio HiFi sequencing.
 The American Journal of Human Genetics.
-2023;0(0). doi:10.1016/j.ajhg.2023.01.001
+2023. doi:10.1016/j.ajhg.2023.01.001

 For whole-genome sequencing (WGS) data, we recommend >20X, ideally 30X, genome coverage.
 Low coverage or short read length could result in less accurate phasing, especially when gene copies are highly similar to each other.
 For hybrid capture-based enrichment data, a higher read depth (>50X) is recommended as the read length is generally shorter than WGS.